Frequently Asked Questions

 Can Multiple Emergency Tents Be Connected Together?

 Yes, they can.
-Using the connection element accessory, multiple inflatable Emergency Tents of the same size can be linked together.
+Using the tent connection accessory, multiple inflatable emergency tents of the same size can be linked together.

 -